Google Messages on Android now allow users to properly see emoji reactions sent from the iPhone’s Messages app.

 Earlier, when an iPhone user reacted to an Android user’s message using an emoji, it appeared as a separate text message when received on Android, resulting in confusion.

-The latest update to Google Messages has prepared for a new way to handle the annoying iMessage reaction messages often seen in mixed group chats.
+The latest update to Google Messages has prepared a new way to handle the annoying iMessage reaction messages often seen in mixed group chats.

 It addresses the issue that occurs when users of Apple’s iMessage service chat with friends using the Messages app on Android.